"

 Localized Translation in Axons

-Growth cones: The tips of developing axons and dendrites that guide them toward each other as they begin to form synaptic connections
+Growth cones: The tips of developing axons that guide the growth of neurons to their targets.

 Schwann cells: Glial cells that wrap around axons in the PNS to form a myelin sheath; provide support, protection, and insulation; aid in regeneration